 For example, Coca-Cola is available under these terms.
 One time purchases have a minimum of $500 but ongoing automatic investments can be as low as $50.
 The fees are lower than a brokerage and will get you into individual stock positions, so it’s often better than a brokerage if you have a specific stock in mind.

-A traditional stock brokerage account can be a challenge with $1,000 because of the commissions.
-Every purchase will come at a non-trivial cost relative to your assets.
+A traditional stock brokerage account can be a challenge with $1,000 because of the commissions (find one with commission-free trades and it’s much easier).
+Every purchase (learn the different types of order types) will come at a non-trivial cost relative to your assets.
 In the beginning, I recommend skipping individual stocks and going with funds.
 There’s nothing wrong with individual stocks, I hold a lot of dividend stocks, but the costs are too high at this point.
 I would go with a mutual fund company that won’t charge me to accumulate more shares of their funds.

-If you want inexpensive trades and don’t want to use a smartphone only brokerage, consider TradeKing.
-I have an account with them and have long been a fan. $4.95 trades with no minimums and a suite of useful tools.
+With Ally Invest, I have had an account with them for ages and have long been a fan.
+Free trades with no minimums and a suite of useful tools.
 If you want to get into stock options (not recommended if you have just $1,000), they’re a good brokerage for that as well.